evanebb/gobble/README.md

 # What does it use?

-- PostgreSQL database for storage (using pgx)
+- PostgreSQL database for storage (using `pgx` for database communication)
-- JSON-based REST API with go-chi
+- JSON-based REST API with `go-chi`
+- UUIDs to identify resources using Google's `uuid` package

 # Process